 Rowing Instructional Courses were first established in 1994 and now provide 229 youngsters the chance to take part in this sport at the Eton-Dorney Rowing Lake.

 We have run our Choral Courses since 1985.
 These provide six residential week long courses at Eton and other renowned choral venues for 385 singers in the Sixth Form or first year at University.
-Sunday Worship was broadcast live from College Chapel on BBC Radio 4 and Choral Evensong was broadcast live on BBC Radio 3 from Cheltenham College, both in August 2015.
+Sunday Worship was broadcast live from St John's College Chapel, Cambridge on BBC Radio 4 and Choral Evensong was broadcast live on BBC Radio 3 from Cheltenham College, both in August 2015.
 A full report of the course can be found here:http://etonchoralcourses.co.uk/october-update-2015-report/.
 This year there were also three junior choral courses for 8 to 15 year olds.
 As well as contributing to the choral tradition in the country, they give students from a wide variety of backgrounds the chance to sing together at a professional level.

 We also provide use of our schoolrooms at no charge to OxFizz an organisation which provides mock Oxbridge interviews to school pupils on its Bursary Programme.